-Familiarizing yourself with the local landlord-tenant law will help you navigate the rental process much more efficiently and smoothly.
-In this article, the experts at Real Property Management Prestige will go over the rights and responsibilities of both owners and tenants in Texas.
+Familiarizing yourself with the local i.e. Texas landlord-tenant law will help you navigate the rental process much more efficiently and smoothly.
+In this article, the experts at Real Property Management Prestige will go over the rights and responsibilities of both landlords and tenants in Texas under the Texas landlord-tenant law.

 Mandatory Landlord Disclosures in Texas

-A Texas landlord is required to disclose certain information to tenants, according to the state’s landlord-tenant laws.
-The following disclosures are mandatory in Texas:
+Texas landlords are required to disclose certain information to tenants, according to the state’s landlord-tenant laws.
+The following disclosures are mandatory for landlords in Texas:

 Texas Renter Rights and Responsibilities